VeronicaNava/RiverLoad/README.md

 met7 <- beale.ratio(union1, 2)
 ```

+## Getting Help or Reporting an Issue
+To report bugs/issues/feature requests, please file an issue.

+These are very welcome!

 ## Citation
 Veronica Nava, Martina Patelli, Marco Rotiroti, Barbara Leoni (2019).
   An R package for estimating river compound load using different